Teach kids strategies for making it easier to choose healthy snacks, such as having go-to appealing options in mind and planning ahead.

 You can extend a lesson with videos from the fit video series, What Food Does for Your Body.
 Each video highlights a food group or category, and serves as a great resource to introduce or review the benefits of eating a variety of foods.
 See the Extend the Lesson section of this page for a list of videos.

 For more information on healthy eating, go to ChoseMyPlate.gov.

 Ask students to share healthy food and beverage choices they’ve made at home since your last lesson.
+Share the video, Healthy Snack Food Quiz, with kids to get them thinking more about their snack choices.
 Ask follow-up questions to encourage them to share about how those choices made them feel.

 To use this with your students click here.

 What Do You Know About Healthy Snacks?

 Students take a quiz about snack choices.
 They show their answers by standing on their right or left foot.
 Be sure to let your students know that they can use thumbs up or thumbs down if they don't feel comfortable with hopping on one foot.

 Learn to Make Healthy Snacks for You and Your Friends